yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

    you made.
 Only changes that have been staged can be committed.
-   Commits are used for historical purposes, for determining if a maintainer of a project will allow the change, and for ultimately pushing the change from your local Git repository into the project’s upstream repository.
+   Commits are used for historical purposes, for determining if a maintainer of a project will allow the change, and for ultimately pushing the change from your local Git repository into the project's upstream repository.

 -  *git status:* Reports any modified files that possibly need to be